dhrubo55/personal-blog/content/posts/day94.md

 No code changes.
 No architecture overhaul.
 Just telling the JVM to be smarter about something it was already doing.

 But I wasn't done.
 Not even close.

+APPLIES TO: Any Java 10+ application (not Spring-specific)

 ## Chapter 2: Spring Boot's Little Secrets

 I love Spring Boot.
 I really do.
 But it's like that friend who insists on checking if you locked the door, turned off the stove, and closed the windows—even when you're just running to the mailbox.

+NOTE: While I was exploring Jersey optimization, I researched these Spring Boot techniques.
+If you're using Spring Boot, these will apply directly.
+For Jersey/other frameworks, focus on the JVM-level optimizations in Chapters 1, 4, and 5.

 ### Auto-Configuration: The Double-Edged Sword